E-Biz Advanced Seminar

 (Research Report/Thesis Guidance)

 All GSIM students are required to write a “Research Report” or a “Thesis” for their graduation.
 This is to comply with the regulations implemented by the Ministry of Education, Science, Sports and Culture (Monbukagaku-sho) for graduate schools in Japan.
-In order to complete this degree requirement, students choose their academic supervisors and take “Research Seminars” for three terms (or four terms in case of IMBA and E-biz).
+In order to complete this degree requirement, students choose their academic supervisors and take “Advanced Seminars” for three terms.

 In some cases, the scale and scope of a research project might impose requirements that exceed the abilities of individual students.
 In such instances, upon recommendation of an academic supervisor and approval of the Dean, the research can be conducted by a team of students.
 However, team projects, while providing excellent learning opportunities for the students, may suffer from certain managerial challenges such as coordination overhead and free riding.
 Thus, GSIM generally encourages the individual research option.
 It should be also noted here that the team option is not available for the Thesis project.

 “Advanced Seminars” are required courses and are offered in sequence: Advanced Seminar I (2 credits in Fall), II (2 credits in Winter), and III (2 credits in Spring).
 Students can learn necessary skills and methods from their supervisors to develop and complete the research report or thesis.
 In their Advanced Seminars, the students will develop their research topics in consultation with their supervisors.